-4.3.1 Business Impact
+4.3.1 Considerations for the Business Continuity Plan

+Business Impact analysis and risk assessment is a key element in any business continuity plan, as well as in the management of COVID-19.

+Business analysis enable the retail store to assess the impact one or more COVID-19 cases would have on the supply of its products and services.
+This enables the retailer to prioritize the resumption of activities.
+See DBEI Business Continuity Planning for more details: https://dbei.gov.ie/en/Publications/Business-Continuity-Planning-A-checklist-of-Preparatory-Actions-in-Responding-to-the-COVID-19-Outbreak.html

 - a.
-Business impact analysis and risk assessment is a key element in any business continuity plan. - b.
-Business analysis enables the organisation to assess the impact that disruption of activities would have on manufacturing, packaging and delivery of its products and services.
-This enables the organisation to prioritise the resumption of activities. - c.
-A risk assessment enables the organisation to assess the risks of prioritised activities being disrupted so that it can take appropriate action to address these risks. - d.
-Understanding the risks of disruption to these prioritised activities enables the organisation to manage them. - e.
-The outcome of business impact analysis and risk assessment enables the organisation to determine appropriate parameters for its business continuity strategies and solutions. - f.
-For further guidance on business continuity management systems, see ISO 22313:2020. - g.
-It is for the organisation's top management to determine the thresholds of impact that are unacceptable to the organisation, i.e. number of confirmed cases as a proportion of the total number of employees and how it will impact the business continuity of the organisation. - h.
-Ongoing government advice and directives should be closely monitored, which will ultimately have an impact on the organisation's continuity plan. - i.
-In the event of one or more cases, HSE advice should also be taken into account during the decision making.
+Business analysis enable the retail store to assess the impact one or more COVID-19 cases would have on the supply of its products and services.
+This enables the retailer to prioritize the resumption of activities. - b.
+A risk assessment enables the retailer to assess the risks of prioritized activities being disrupted so that it can take appropriate action to address these risks.

+Understanding the risks of disruption to these prioritized activities enables the retailer to manage them.

+The outcome of business impact analysis and risk assessment enables the organization to determine appropriate parameters for its business continuity strategies and solutions.

+It is for the retailer's top management to determine the thresholds of impact that are unacceptable to the store, warehouse employees and public, i.e. number of confirmed cases as a proportion of the total number of employees and how it will impact the business continuity of the retailer.

+Ongoing government advice and directives should be closely monitored, which will ultimately have an impact on the retailer's continuity plan.

+In the event of one or more cases, HSE advice should also be taken when deciding what actions should be taken.

-See Annex A for more general information on risk assessments.
+See Annex B for more general information on risk assessments.